 Though New Zealand has one of the lowest crime rates in the world on a national level, some areas of the country are more prone to crime than others.
 Auckland, in the North Island of New Zealand, is one of the most economically important, and most densely populated, areas of the country.
 32% of the country’s population resides in this area.
 Even though nearly 70% of Auckland’s land area is rural, 90% of its population lives in the urban areas.
 This leads to high costs of housing and an increased crime rate.
 Thefts, home burglaries, and pick-pocketing are among the most common crimes seen in this region.
 However, despite the high crime rate, Auckland is much more safer than many other major cities of the English-speaking world, such as. for instance, London or New York.

 Darwin is the largest city and capital of the Northern Territory of Australia, and hosts a population of around 136,254 people.
 Episodes of violence against visitors in this city from time to time have led to a bad reputation of this city among global tourists.
-Youth-led violent attacks, especially those involving groups of Darwin's adolescents attacking tourists, have been reported on a number of occasions.
+Youth-led violent attacks, especially those involving groups of Darwin's adolescents attacking tourists, have been reported.
 Darwin also ranks low among Australia’s top cities when viewed in terms of the quality of life enjoyed by its residents.
 More troubling still, 67% of Darwin’s population claims the city is unsafe for them.

 1. Port Moresby, Papua New Guinea

 An Oceanic city torn by poverty, joblessness, and cultural clashes, Port Moresby in Papua New Guinea is one of the most dangerous places in all of Oceania.
-After the independence of the country from Australia in 1975, Port Moresby came under the grasp of violent crime, much of which was carried out by the so-called ‘raskol’ gangs there.
+After the independence of the country from Australia in 1975, Port Moresby came under the grasp of violent crime, much of which was carried out by the so-called "raskol" gangs.
 Extreme poverty and unemployment are the primary factors driving high rates of crime in this region, while traditional tribal allegiances also make their own contributions in sustaining the city's crime rates.
 The 250,000 inhabitants of the city live under constant fear of the "raskol" street gangs, who often roam openly while armed with automatic weapons and machetes.
 Raids by these gangs on businesses and compounds of the city are also quite frequent.
+Also contributing to the city's instability is an unemployment rate that hovers at over 50%.
 For these reasons, Port Moresby was declared the "World's Least Livable City" in 2004 by the publication The Economist.
-An average week in this city is marked by about 3 murders, 30 car-jackings, and 4 rapes.
-Most rapes, however, go unreported.
-The per capita murder rate in Port Moresby is as high as 54 per 100,000 citizens.
-Most expatriates in the city live within fortified compounds, doing so in fear of attacks, while the native Papuans are largely left at the mercy of Port Moresby's raskol gangs and other criminals.